Hunger in Bangladesh: Climate change

 From 1990 to 2010, floods, droughts and hurricanes increasingly caused major economic losses and livelihood damage in Bangladesh.
-Agriculture is a major industry that accounts for nearly 20% of GDP and 65% of the labor force, and faces huge risks.
+Agriculture is a major industry that accounts for nearly 20% of GDP and 65% of the labor force and faces huge risks.
 Bangladesh's agriculture relies heavily on the specific conditions of the annual floods.
-The World Bank recognizes that large-scale floods that occur infrequently can have catastrophic effects.
+The World Bank recognizes that large-scale floods, which occur infrequently can nonetheless have catastrophic effects.
 Climate change is expected to reduce the output of rice, Bangladesh's main crop, and increase the country's dependence on other crops and imported grains.
 On the whole, due to climate change, Bangladesh's agricultural GDP is expected to decline by 3.1% per year.
-These will not only affect the agricultural sector, but also the entire food chain, right down to household consumption.
+These changes will not only affect the agricultural sector but also the entire food chain, including household consumption.

 Consequences

 There are many consequences of hunger in Bangladesh, namely malnutrition, undernutrition in children, child stunting, and child wasting.
-Child stunting is defined as a child being two standard deviations lower than average height for their age and child wasting is a child who is two standard deviations lower than average weight for height.
-Data from 2008–2012 shows that underweight (moderately) occurred in 36.4% of cases, while stunting was at 41.3%, and wasting – at 15.6%.
+Child stunting is defined as a child being two standard deviations lower than average height for age and child wasting is a child who is two standard deviations lower than average weight for height.
+Data from 2008–2012 shows that being moderately underweight occurred in 36.4% of cases, while stunting was at 41.3%, and wasting – at 15.6%.

-Food availability can have perception and behavioral consequences.
-Micronutrient shortcomings lead to hidden hunger.
+Food availability with limited food variability can lead to a misperception that hunger is minimized in a population.
+Micronutrient deficiency leads to hidden hunger, the perception that a population is not food insecure.
+A diet with enough calories from rice but lacking in protein, vitamins and micronutrients (as in parts of Bangladesh) has hidden hunger.

-About 24 percent of women has a reduced weight and 13 percent are short of stature, which significantly increases the likelihood that their children are atrophied.
+About 24 percent of women have reduced weight and 13 percent are short of stature, which significantly increases the likelihood that their children are growth retarded.

+According to Global Report on Food Crises 2025, Bangladesh was among ten countries accounting for two-third of people facing acute food insecurity, alongside Pakistan, Myanmar, Afghanistan, DR Congo, Syria, Yemen, South Sudan and Sudan.

+There has been a decline of 7.6 million in the number of people facing severe food insecurity in Bangladesh since 2024, yet 16 million people continue to be affected by food insecurity at or above crisis-level.
+Areas where Rohingya refugees have settled have been subject to higher acute food insecurity.
+The report noted that progress is fragile and dependent upon external support.

 Demographics

 Hunger among the middle and lower class population of Bangladesh is growing at a fast rate compared to other south Asian countries.
-Of the 50 million people missing food security in Bangladesh, less than half have access to food security network programs Sacrifices in food consumption for the good of children's food, particularly in moments of scarcity, is highly disseminated.
-In most cases, it is an adult woman who has to make a sacrifice.
-The disproportionate poverty aimed at women and children comes due to the discrimination and traditions of exclusion, leaving them the most vulnerable.
+Of the 50 million people experiencing food insecurity in Bangladesh, less than half have access to food security network programs.
+Sacrifices by adults in food consumption for the good of children, particularly in moments of scarcity, is highly disseminated.
+In most cases, it is an adult or teenage woman who has to make a sacrifice.The disproportionate poverty aimed at women and children comes due to the discrimination and traditions of exclusion, leaving them the most vulnerable.